-“Will you go see sakura?” we were asked several times a day.
+“Will you go see sakura?” people asked us several times a day.
 Time couldn’t pass quickly enough and I carefully calculated what itinerary would enable us to see the best of it.
 This was easy enough as the Internet offers zillions of sites with cherry-blossom forecasts (e.g. this one).
-There is also an abundance of other sites telling you what the best hanami spots are (e.g. this one or this one).
+On Google you will also find an abundance of other sites telling you what the best hanami spots are.

 While sakura moves through Japan’s main four islands from south to north between March and May (although starts as early as January in Okinawa), the biggest explosion is in April.
 This announcement of spring goes hand in hand with the beginning of Japan’s new academic and financial years, both of which start on April 1.

 Last year, in Korea, we enjoyed our first cherry blossom season.
 However, due to delays to get the Land Cruiser out of the container in Busan followed by days of rain, we got only one really good day of the flowering season as it is very short – a week to ten days, depending on the weather.
-It was stunning (see the photos here), but this year I was set on seeing more of the cherry blossom as well as in different places.
+It was stunning, but this year I was set on seeing more of the cherry blossom as well as in different places.

 All of a sudden nature exploded.
-We were in Toyama, at Peter’s place (read about it here).
+We were in Toyama, at Peter’s place.
 In front of his house and uphill next to the temple trees turned into soft-white tinges.
 What a sight!

 Where to Admire the Cherry Blossom